jsmarier-courses/midterm-project-Mark-Talbot/EN-template-for-analysis.md

 ## 3. Understanding Data

 ### 3.1 VIMO Analysis
+Cleaning data is very important, and making sure you check the dataset for missing or invalid values is as well.
+In the Data Journey reading it mentions that you must “document what you found and what you did to clean the data” (Data Journey, 2021, Step 2: Explore, clean, describe section).
+It is crucial to maintain the integrity of the set and document what is changed.
+So I will analyze the data using VIMO (Valid, Invalid, Missing, Outlier).
 * **Valid**
  Column B: All data in this column was valid, it was accurate, complete, and consistent with expected values.
 Each of the rows had one of three options of the status being active, resolved or cancelled.
 * **Invalid**